paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-04-17-after_editorially_alternative_collaborative_online_writing_tools.md

 [Typewrite][11] aims to be “one of the best writing tools you’ve ever had”.
 It’s certainly one of the most beautiful, and competitors could learn a lot from Typewrite’s streamlined interface.
 Its Markdown editor is comparable to that of Prose and Penflip, although I found it to be quite buggy (inaccurate text selection and incorrect undos) but these issues can be easily ironed out.
 I also found it odd that the document title was missing from the UI, instead hidden behind a menu item.
 It’s the small things.

-{% include 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/typewrite.png'
+{% render 'figure' with '/images/2014/04/after_editorially_alternative_collaborative_online_writing_tools/typewrite.png'
   caption: 'Typewrite has a beautifully stripped down interface, although its Markdown editor is a little buggy.'
 %}